High Surf Advisory issued for Mayaguez and Vicinity by NWS - NewsBreak

 weather.gov

-Effective: 2022-12-10 18:54:00 PST Expires: 2022-12-11 04:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2022-12-11 13:35:00 MST Expires: 2022-12-11 20:00:00 MST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Buena Vista; Frazier Mountain Communities; Grapevine WIND ADVISORY REMAINS IN EFFECT UNTIL 4 AM PST SUNDAY * WHAT...South winds 25 to 35 mph with gusts up to 55 mph. * WHERE...Buena Vista, Grapevine and Frazier Mountain Communities. * WHEN...Until 4 AM PST Sunday. * IMPACTS...Gusty winds could blow around unsecured objects.
-Tree limbs could be blown down and a few power outages may result.
+Target Area: Great Salt Lake Desert and Mountains; Salt Lake Valley; Sevier Valley; Western Millard and Juab Counties WIND ADVISORY REMAINS IN EFFECT UNTIL 8 PM MST THIS EVENING * WHAT...South winds 25 to 35 mph with gusts up to 55 mph. * WHERE...Great Salt Lake Desert and Mountains, Salt Lake Valley, Western Millard and Juab Counties and Sevier Valley. * WHEN...Until 8 PM MST this evening. * IMPACTS...Gusty winds could blow around unsecured objects.
+A few power outages are possible.
+Crosswinds on major east-west oriented routes could make travel difficult for high profile vehicles including I-80 from Wendover to Grantsville.

 weather.gov